CrowdStrike updates caused Linux outages in April

 JackC says it seems CrowdStrike prioritises pushing updates to user machines any time they want "whether or not it's urgent, without testing it."

-Similar reports surfaced from users who upgraded to Rocky Linux 9.4, experiencing server crashes attributed to a kernel bug triggered by a CrowdStrike update.
+Similar reports surfaced from users who upgraded to Rocky Linux 9.4, experiencing server crashes attributed to a Linux kernel bug.
+CrowdStrike has denied that this was related to its software.

 Such incidents raise serious questions about CrowdStrike's software update and testing procedures.